 I’ll feel it.
 The little vibrations in the hands which will lead me to some verminous, two-faced thing, someone who appears to be just like the rest of us, but who endangers the spiritual health and physical safety of all.
 I can sense the tugs.
 I feel the pull.
 I wonder whom it shall be this time.

 We do necessary work.
 And at prices which are extremely reasonable.
 There are very few serious objections to the bills we present, or the many, highly affordable amenities we offer.
-Oh, a few have campaigned against us, but they had obvious motive, and our methods showed them for what they were—the agents of Satan, attempting to stop us so that they might abscond with the virtue of our communities unmolested.
+Oh, one or two have campaigned against us, but they had obvious motive, and our methods showed them for what they were—the agents of Satan, attempting to stop us so that they might abscond with the virtue of our communities unmolested.

 They will trouble no-one on this earth again.

 We have a 100% rate of satisfaction these days.
 No-one complains, because they see how important this work is.
 We—wait, what-ho, the rod hath pointed to the Mayor!
 The very Mayor!
 It’s not impossible.
-It can happen to anyone.
+Witchcraft can be anywhere; it can happen to anyone.

 Still—he is a very solid man of means.
 Sometimes, a witch enchants such a man and casts the glow of evil upon him.
 We can remove that spell, using the most modern of methods, and the most reasonable of sums…and find the real spell-brewer.
 Oh, she’ll pay for this bold perfidy.